 Editor – The median annual salary for editors was $63,350 in 2021, according to the BLS.

-Legislative Director – The median annual salary for legislative directors is $72,157, according to October 2019 data from PayScale.
+Legislative Director – The median annual salary for legislative directors is $111,250, according to Glassdoor.

-U.S. Department of Defense Intelligence Analyst – The median annual salary for this role is $82,000, according to October 2019 data from PayScale.
+U.S. Department of Defense Intelligence Analyst – The median annual salary for this role is $92,101, according to Glassdoor.

 Do you have an interest in our neighbors “across the pond?”
 Have you always been interested in monarchies, castles and legends of heroic knights?
 Do you want to learn how societies and people changed in Europe throughout their modern history?
 If so, then a degree in European History may be the perfect choice for you.